2012 North Belfast riots: 12 July riot

 The first incident occurred on 12 July 2012 during "The Twelfth" Loyalist celebrations.
 There was also violence in the Bogside area of Derry, where petrol bombs were thrown at police and a car set alight.
 In south and east Belfast there were five arrests for a variety of offences including disorderly behaviour.

 On 18 July 2012, a 47-year-old man was charged with attempted murder of the police officers.
 The PSNI blamed the violence on "thugs" and made a further 26 arrests across Northern Ireland relating to the trouble.

-In another incident during a different parade, a Shankill Road-based loyalist band "The Young Conway Volunteers" was filmed by a Sinn Féin activist playing "The Famine Song" outside St Patricks Catholic Church in Ardoyne.
+In another incident during a different parade, a Scotland-based loyalist band "The Young Conway Volunteers" was filmed by a Sinn Féin activist playing "The Famine Song" outside St Patricks Catholic Church in Ardoyne.
 The activist filming the incident was attacked by band members who tried to snatch the phone from him.
 The incident brought condemnation, with Sinn Féin declaring it "provocative."
 Protestant church leaders also condemned the incident as "blatantly sectarian".
 It was this incident that was believed to have ignited tensions in the area which continued over the next few months.

 In the days that followed strong loyalist criticism was levelled at the Parades Commission blaming them for the violence.
 Nigel Dodds of the Democratic Unionist Party (DUP) accused the Parades Commission of making a "bizarre, crazy, and mad decision" to allow the nationalist parade to coincide with the Orange parade while Sinn Féin's Gerry Kelly blamed the Orangemen for violating regulations set out by the Parades Commission.
 The Parades Commission denied responsibility, explaining "We have to balance the rights of everybody concerned in parades, not just the rights of paraders, but the rights of people who live in the areas and the rights of police officers."